RESP® for Asthma

 The RESP® Biosensor, a wearable asthma monitoring device, offers direct, reliable metrics on cough and wheeze, providing enhanced insight into disease burden alongside patient self-reporting and pulmonary function tests.

-• Clinically validated accuracy, with equivalent performance to Littman 3200 stethoscope.
+• Clinically validated accuracy, with equivalent performance to Littman 3200 electronic stethoscope¹

-• Continuous monitoring of cough and lung sounds such as wheeze to offer quantitative data on respiratory symptoms in daily life.
+• Passive collection of lung sounds such as cough and wheeze to offer objective data on respiratory status passively and remotely

 Strados Cough Monitoring Solution